mikeireland/chronostar/README.md

 Next, try the following:

     cd integration_tests/
-    python test_groupfitter.py
+    python test_compfitter.py

-This will take ~ 20-40 minutes on a typical machine.
+This used to take ~ 20-30 minutes on a typical machine.
 A single fit usually requires approximately 3000 steps to converge, and 100 steps takes about a minute.

+There are also other key tests that appear to be incomplete (i.e. no main part of the script):

+    test_datatool.py
+    test_run_chronostar.py

+as well as some that are complete:
+    test_expectmax.py
+    test_run_chronostar_w_orbits.py

-Next, (assuming you're on a server with many cores) in the same directory try:
+For a previous version of the code, (assuming you're on a server with many cores) in the same directory try:

     nohup mpirun -np 19 python test_mpirun.py &

+However test_mpirun is no longer the way to run multi-threaded.
 If your server has 19+ cores, then run as above.
 If there's less, then reduce the number accordingly.
 Increasing the number of threads is not useful as each thread is associated with an *emcee* walker, and there are only 18 walkers